cesletter/book/docs/first-vision/README.md

 This is in direct contradiction to his 1832 first vision account.

-## 3
+## Late Appearance

-Late appearance of claims: No one - including Joseph Smith’s family members and the Saints – had ever heard about the first vision from twelve to twenty-two years after it supposedly occurred.
+No one - including Joseph Smith’s family members and the Saints – had ever heard about the first vision from twelve to twenty-two years after it supposedly occurred.
 The first and earliest written account of the first vision in Joseph Smith’s journal was 12 years after the spring of 1820.
 There is absolutely no record of any claimed “first vision” prior to this 1832 account.

 Despite the emphasis placed on it now, the first vision does not appear to have been widely taught to members of the Church until the 1840s, more than a decade after the Church was founded, and 20 years after it allegedly occurred.